nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Edits an existing [contact](#glossary) in the contact list.

 * Edits the contact at the specified `INDEX`.
 The index refers to the index number shown next to a contact's name in the displayed contact list.
-The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Inputs to the parameters must adhere to the constraints detailed in [Adding a contact](#adding-a-contact-add).
 * Existing values will be updated to the input values only for the fields for which a new value is provided.